open-feature/python-sdk/readme.md

 [![on-merge](https://github.com/open-feature/python-sdk/actions/workflows/merge.yml/badge.svg)](https://github.com/open-feature/python-sdk/actions/workflows/merge.yml)
 [![codecov](https://codecov.io/gh/open-feature/python-sdk/branch/main/graph/badge.svg?token=FQ1I444HB3)](https://codecov.io/gh/open-feature/python-sdk)

+> ⚠️ Initial development is in progress, but there has not yet been a stable, usable release suitable for the public. ⚠️

 This is the Python implementation of [OpenFeature](https://openfeature.dev), a vendor-agnostic abstraction library for evaluating feature flags.

 We support multiple data types for flags (numbers, strings, booleans, objects) as well as hooks, which can alter the lifecycle of a flag evaluation.